SidraSiddique/Advance_statistics/README.md

 # IEEEE-paper
+#  Topic :Sleep Disorders and Their Impact on Mental Health
 # This paper explores the multifaceted issue of insomnia, a prevalent sleep disorder characterized by difficulties in initiating and maintaining sleep.
-It examines the relationship between insomnia and various psychiatric conditions, highlighting the bidirectional nature of this association.
-The paper further discusses the implications of insomnia on individuals' emotional, mental health, and overall quality of life.
+# It examines the relationship between insomnia and various psychiatric conditions, highlighting the bidirectional nature of this association.
+# The paper further discusses the implications of insomnia on individuals' emotional, mental health, and overall quality of life.
+# isomnia affects a significant portion of the population, with estimates ranging from 10% to 35% in Western European countries.
+It is particularly
+# prevalent in Nordic regions, where seasonal variations may influence sleep patterns.
+This study aims to investigate the prevalence of insomnia symptoms,
+# their daytime consequences, and seasonal variability in sleep quality, comparing these findings with other European nations.

 #  Objectives
 # - Assess the prevalence of insomnia symptomatology and disorders.
 # - Identify the daytime consequences of insomnia.